cobeylab/digital-repeatability/README.md

 _Incentives_

 Digital replication is also important to the working scientist because publishing and funding incentives are changing.
 Many publishers and funders already require data and code sharing, and signs suggest the trend is increasing.
 Funders such as NIH[^nih-2022] and NSF[^nsf-2022] have emphasized reproducibility and data sharing.
-The Journal of the American Statistical Association now has eight[^jasa-2022] reproducibility editors who "enforce the requirement that the data and code that support the claims in an article are made available."[^baker-2016] Funders and publishers who follow recent results in metascience[[[[]]]]] may tend to require more guarantees.
+The Journal of the American Statistical Association now has eight[^jasa-2022] reproducibility editors who "enforce the requirement that the data and code that support the claims in an article are made available."[^baker-2016] Funders and publishers who follow recent results in metascience[^osc-2015] may tend to require more guarantees.
 Replication research in 2021 continues to find problems in with analytical, and scientific replication[^errington-2021].

 It's estimated that only about 9% of papers include publication of "full primary raw data"[^alsheikh-ali-2011], and the availability of data decreases rapidly with age[^vines-2014].
 Despite this, there are dangers to withholding materials, and apparent benefits for those who share.
 Withholding materials decreases, as one would expect, replication[^baker-2-2016], and sharing it is associated with a higher citation rate[^piwowar-2013].